AharonSambol/mold/README.md

 ```

 # How to use
+***Currently only Linux is supported***

+Download the compiler, then navigate to the folder it's in and run
+`chmod +x mold` to make it executable

-Download the compiler then to run some code with the interpreter simply pass the path to the
+Then to run some code with the interpreter simply pass the path to the
 file you want to run (the file should have the `.mo` file extension).
 <br> e.g. `mold src/tictactoe.mo`